vkleist/Filo/README.md

 # Filo
-Original (Matlab-)codes for parameter inference and simulation of the data-driven Markov model of filopodial growth and retraction used in the Dev Cell paper (https://www.biorxiv.org/content/10.1101/506378v1).
+Matlab codes for parameter inference and simulation of the data-driven Markov model of filopodial dynamics and synapse formation in Drosophila R7 photoreceptors, used in the Dev Cell paper (https://www.biorxiv.org/content/10.1101/506378v1).